 • acupressure of the lips (light rotational movements clockwise);

-• light tapping of lips with fingers.
+• lightly tapping your lips with your fingers.

 Techniques: Energetic and fast movements.

 Massage movements are carried out from the center to the periphery.
-Strengthening of the facial muscles is carried out by stroking, rubbing, kneading, pinching, vibration.
+Strengthening the facial muscles is carried out by stroking, rubbing, kneading, pinching, vibration.
 After 4-5 light movements, their strength increases.
 They become pressing, but not painful.
 The movements are repeated 8-10 times.

-Strengthening the facial muscles:
+Strengthening facial muscles:

 • stroking the forehead from the middle to the temples;